Ney Elias: Travels

 In September 1885, under orders from the Indian government, Elias left Yarkund for the Pamirs and Upper Oxus, and, in the course of an arduous journey, he made a route survey of six hundred miles from the Chinese frontier to Ishkashim, determined points and altitudes on the Pamirs, and visited the confluence of the Murghab and Panja rivers, solving the problem as to which was the upper course of the Oxus.

 Afterwards, crossing Badakhshan and Balkh, he joined the Afghan boundary commission near Herat, and thence returned to India by way of Balkh and Chitral, having traversed Northern Afghanistan without an escort, under a safe-conduct from Abdur Rahman Khan.

 In January 1888, he was made a C.I.E., but never accepted the distinction.

 From November 1888 to February 1889, he was on special duty in connection with the Sikkim Expedition, and in October 1889 took command of a mission to report on the political geography and condition of the Shan States on the Indo-Siamese frontier.

 Francis Younghusband states that in the spring of 1889 Elias advised him at the outset of his second major expedition through Hunza territory to the Yarkand River.

 On 14 December 1891 he was appointed agent to the governor-general at Meshed, and consul-general for Khorasan and Seistan.

 While on furlough in 1895, in collaboration with Mr. E. D. Ross, he brought out an English version of the Tarikh-i-Rashidi, by Mirza Haidar of Kashgar, cousin to the Emperor Baber, revising the translation and supplying an introduction and notes embodying much of his wide knowledge of the history and geography of Central Asia.

 Retirement and death

 In November 1896, he retired from the service.
 On 31 May 1897, he died suddenly at his rooms in North Audley Street, London, from the effects of blood poisoning.
 He was unmarried.
+Elias' grave lies in Balls Pond Road Cemetery in Canonbury, London.